kubermatic/kubeone/addons/cluster-autoscaler/README.md

 * `cluster.k8s.io/cluster-api-autoscaler-node-group-max-size` - the maximum
   number of replicas

-**Note:** You don't need to apply those labels to all MachineDeployment objects.
+**Note:** You don't need to apply those annotations to all MachineDeployment objects.
 They should be applied only on MachineDeployments that should be considered by Cluster Autoscaler.